Peroxide-PHP/api-skeleton/README.md

 # Peroxide: API-Skeleton
-API skeleton on top of Slim and OpenSwoole for microsservices projects focused on performance and simplicity
+API skeleton: Built on top of Slim and OpenSwoole, our API skeleton is designed for microservices projects, prioritizing both performance and simplicity.

 # How to install
 Using *composer* to install the skeleton: